-From weekend road tripping to jet setting around the world, these are the best travel backpacks for every adventure.
+Whether weekend road-tripping or jet-setting around the world, you’re going to need a pack to toss over your shoulder.
+Here are the best travel backpacks for every adventure.

-There are a lot of great backpacks out there.
-But not all of them are created equal.
-A travel pack needs to be comfortable to carry, easy to organize, and durable enough to withstand being toted around the world.
-We spend a lot of time on the road and know how important it is to have the right gear.
+There are a lot of great travel backpacks out there, but not all of them are created equal.
+A travel pack needs to be comfortable to carry, easy to organize, and durable enough to withstand being toted from place to place.

 From hitting the road for the weekend to spending months traveling abroad, we’ve put a lot of backpacks through the wringer.
 And while there isn’t a single pack that suits every traveler, we’ve highlighted a variety of designs and price points to help you find the perfect travel backpack.

 Choosing a travel backpack can be a dizzying experience.
 Deciding on what matters to you will greatly steer your purchase.
 Are you jet-setting from here to Madrid this week, and then Honduras next week?
 Need a bag to kick around on a work trip?
 Visiting a National Park?

 For all your travel pack questions, consult our buyer’s guide, where we’ve laid bare all the essentials.
 Compare each of the packs using our handy comparison chart, and if you’ve still got questions, check out our FAQ section.

 Feel free to scroll through all of our recommendations, or jump to the category you’re interested in:

 - Best Overall Travel Backpack